Get Your Free 2024 Vacation Guide

 Southern Barrel Brewery, Bluffton

-Tavern and beer garden serving a seasonal menu and craft beer.
+This tavern and beer garden serves a seasonal menu and craft beer.

 Canine cuisine: Buddy & Brady’s Burger, chicken nuggets, Dogsicles, Mosey’s Meat Munchies with shrimp, chicken, brisket and bacon